Nevena1997/GraalVM/README.md

 - **Analysis**: going through all Java functions nedeed in program.
 You cannot take whole Java standard library and put it into executable, so this phase finds out all important and used functions and takes them, compiles them and make binaries from them which are part of created executable.

 We can distinct **hosted** and **non-hosted** code.
-Hosted code is Java code that executes during building of native image.
+Hosted code is Java code that executes during building of native image of the program.
 On the other hand non-hosted code is part of code that runs during program execution.
-There is some code that executes only during build, and some code is used only in executios.
+There is some code that executes only during build, and some code is used only in execution.
 To distinct those codes, annotations are used.
 Some classes are partially hosted, partially non-hosted, so annotations help to distinct those types of codes.

-- **Debugging**:
+## Debugging
+Debugging hosted and non-hosted code is different.
+To debug hosted code you can use IDE debugger and if you want to debug non-hosted code, you have to use debugger that can debug executables (gdb for example).

+#### Debugging non-hosted code
 If you want to debug non-hosted code, you should use gdb, or any other debugger thath can debug binary code (executables).
 To build  image with debug symbols add flag ```-g``` to native-image compilation process.
 ```
 native-image HelloWorld -g